Remi-Coulom/joedb/README.md

 # Joedb, the Journal-Only Embedded Database

-The traditional approach to [ACID](https://en.wikipedia.org/wiki/ACID) storage of structured data consists in using a SQL database, but using SQL from C++ is not very convenient.
-Raw SQL APIs such as [SQLite](https://www.sqlite.org/cintro.html) are very complex to use, and do not match the C++ programming paradigm well: queries are strings parsed at run time, and the API is not type-safe.
+SQL databases are the traditional approach to storing structured data with [ACID](https://en.wikipedia.org/wiki/ACID) transactions, but using SQL from C++ is not convenient.
+Raw SQL APIs such as [SQLite](https://www.sqlite.org/cintro.html) are very complicated to use, and do not match the C++ programming paradigm well: queries are strings parsed at run time, and the API is not type-safe.
 An [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) can hide SQL from the C++ code, and improve type safety, but it adds to complexity, and can result in sub-optimal performance.
 SQL is meant to be a high-level user